Performance tuning

 instance when you are upserting

-vectors into, and querying, the same index. - Avoid quotas and limits and known limitations.
+vectors into, and querying, the same index. - Avoid limits and known limitations.

 Increasing throughput